 - Third-party bodily injury & property damage: If your snow plow is involved in an accident, this will cover medical expenses, loss of income, and funeral expenses if necessary.
-It also covers the damage to their car.
+It also covers the damage to the other person's vehicle.

 - Personal Injury Protection (PIP): This coverage will pay for medical expenses and lost wages for you if you're injured in an accident.
 PIP comes into play whether or not you are at fault.

-- Comprehensive coverage: Comprehensive covers repairs to or replacement of your vehicle if it is damaged.
+- Comprehensive coverage: Comprehensive covers repairs to or replacement of your vehicle if it is damaged while removing snow.

-- Collision coverage: Collision insurance will cover the damage to your snow plow if you are at fault for the damage.
+- Collision coverage: Collision insurance will cover the cost to repair the damage to your snow plow if you are at fault for the damage.

-- Uninsured and underinsured motorist coverage: If someone crashes into your truck and are uninsured or underinsured, you're guaranteed coverage.
+- Uninsured and underinsured motorist coverage: If someone crashes into your truck and is uninsured or underinsured, you're guaranteed coverage.

 Example: While you're plowing a street, you lose visibility momentarily when a large snowdrift obstructs your view.
 As you pass it, you slam on your brakes—but it's too late.
 You slide into a car pulling out of their driveway.
 Your commercial auto policy will provide coverage for both claims.

-Ask your agent whether a business owners policy may be a good fit for your snow plow company.
-A business owners policy will often include general liability insurance, business interruption insurance, and other various coverage options for your business—including property insurance.
-An insurance company will often offer this as a more affordable option than purchasing one policy at a time.
+Ask your agent whether a business owners' policy may be a good fit for your snow plow company.
+A business owners' policy will often include a general liability policy, business interruption insurance, and other various coverage options for your business—including property insurance.
+Many insurance companies will often offer this as a more affordable option than purchasing one policy at a time.
 Make sure your insurance agent can get you a quote for bundled policies.

 Workers’ Compensation Insurance

-This is another insurance policy you need to consider as part of your business insurance package.
-If you hire employees to help you remove snow during the winter season, you'll be required to acquire workers' compensation insurance as part of your business insurance package.
+This is another policy you need to consider as part of your business insurance package.
+If you hire employees or contractors to help you remove snow during the winter season, you'll be required by law to acquire workers' compensation insurance in almost every state.
 Workers' compensation requirements vary from state to state, so make sure you work with a professional to determine if you need the coverage.
 We recommend it to cover your employees if they are injured or become ill while at work.

 How Much Does Snow Plow Insurance Cost?

-An insurance company determines the cost of snow plow insurance depending on numerous factors, some including:
+The insurance cost for snow plowing insurance depends on numerous factors, some including: